l7mp/stunner/docs/examples/kurento-one2one-call/README.md

         [...]
 ```

 And that's all.
-We added roughly 10 lines of code to the Kurento demo to make it work with STUNner,
+We added roughly 10-20 lines of fairly trivial code to the Kurento demo to make it
-with most of the changes needed to return the public STUN/TURN URI and credentials to clients.
-If
+work with STUNner, with most of the changes needed to return the public STUN/TURN URI and
-you allocate STUNner to a stable IP and domain name, you don't even need to modify *anything* in
+credentials to clients.
+If you allocate STUNner to a stable IP and domain name, you don't even need
-the demo and it will just work.
+to modify *anything* in the demo and it will just work.

-Note: due to a limitation of `stunner-auth-lib` currently the application server must run in the
-main STUNner namespace (usually called `stunner`), otherwise it will not be able to read the
-running config.
-This limitation will be removed in a later release.
-If in doubt, deploy everything
-into the default namespace and you should be good to go.

 ### STUNner configuration